 Most visitors complete The Tablelands in an hour.

 After spending a night in Trout River Campground, I made my way over to The Tablelands.
-Beginning in the parking area, I passed the welcome sign and walked along an old dry dirt roadway following the base of the reddish-brown mountain.
-As one of the easiest hikes in Gros Morne National Park, the Tablelands Trail is fairly flat and is approximately 4 km out and back on the same route.
-Due to this relative ease, coupled with well maintained boardwalk for much of the trail, The Tablelands is an excellent choice for beginner hikers or families with young children.
+Beginning in the parking area, I passed the welcome sign and walked along a dry dirt roadway following the base of the reddish-brown mountain.
+As one of the easiest hikes in Gros Morne National Park, the Tablelands Trail is fairly flat and approximately 4 km out and back on the same route.
+The Tablelands is an excellent choice for beginner hikers or families with young children.
 That being said, I wouldn’t bring a regular stroller on this rocky and rough terrain.
 Most visitors will complete the route in one hour or so.

-What makes The Tablelands so extraordinary is the landscape: an almost alien terrain of reddish-brown rock without much greenery.
+What makes The Tablelands so extraordinary?
+It’s the landscape, an almost alien terrain of reddish-brown rock without much greenery.
 This is one of the only places in the world where you can walk on the Earth’s upper mantle — a layer of earth pushed through the crust around 500 million years ago!
-This peridotite rock is very low in nutrients and high in heavy metals, making plant growth very difficult (though some plants have adapted).
-Whether you’re interested in history and geology or simply looking for some fresh air, Tablelands Trail is a must-see for anyone visiting Gros Morne National Park.
+This “peridotite rock” is very low in nutrients and high in heavy metals, making plant growth difficult (though some plants have adapted).
+Whether you like history and geology or are simply looking for some fresh air, the Tablelands is a must-see for anyone visiting Gros Morne.

-Note: If you’re looking for something more challenging, off-trail trekking up the steep slopes of The Tablelands is a unique hiking opportunity.
+Note: For something more challenging, off-trail trekking up the steep slopes of The Tablelands is a unique hiking opportunity.
 If I had more time, I would have loved to hike up and around the rim of Winter House Brook Canyon.
-Remember, there are no route markers and route-finding and navigation skills are required.
+Remember, there are no trail markers, and route-finding and navigation skills are required.
 Consult with Parks Canada staff to choose the best and safest route options.

 Tablelands Trail bridge